paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 Amendment by Pub.
 L. 111–13 effective Oct.
 1, 2009, see section 6101(a) of Pub.
 L. 111–13, set out as a note under [section 4950 of this title](./chapter-066-domestic-volunteer-services.md#section-4950).

 #### Effective Date
-Part effective Oct.
+Section effective Oct.
 1, 1993, see section 123 of Pub.
 L. 103–82, set out as an Effective Date of 1993 Amendment note under [section 1701 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1701&num=0&edition=prelim), Conservation.

 <a id="section-12563"></a>